CodeJonesW/Wills_Blog/assets/blog-posts/friday-night-node-update.md

 I needed to transfer content on website 'A' to domain 'B' and take down the current content being served by domain B. I was pleasantly surprised by the lack of pain.
 The first few times setting up DNS records was not intuitive but now having done it a few times its not as intimidating.

 I needed to update my computer's node version so that I could update the Next.js and subsequently start to use material UI.
 The joy of updates, always one thing leading to another.
-I want to use MUI's grid component because I'm tired of setting max width values for things while trying to get responsive screens to work on everything from Mobile to a big desktop screen.
-The more time I spend programming the happier I am too assign some complexity to a popular solution.
+I want to use MUI's grid component because I'm tired of setting max width values for things while trying to get responsive screens to work on everything from Mobile to a big desktop screens.
+The more time I spend programming the happier I am too assign unnecessary complexity to popular solutions.

 Updating my node version and packages has never been something I looked forward to.
 I was happy to find that I was able to use NVM to install the recommended version of node without an issue.